-Why should I seek a BMDCA breeder when I am looking for a Bernese Moutain Dog puppy?
+Why should I seek a BMDCA or HBMDC breeder when I am looking for a Bernese Moutain Dog puppy?
 A responsible breeder has a carefully planned breeding program that selects sires and dams to increase the probability of reproducing the best qualities of the breed, improve health and longevity, preserve temperament.
 A responsible breeder also works to ensure that the offspring represent good examples of the breed standard.
 Responsible breeders research and test for health problems and breed to miminimize and eliminate them from their dogs.
 This commitment is directly related to the quality of the dogs they produce.
 This means that you are more likely to get a puppy that will mature into a healthy long lived dog that will grow up with your children.

 What should I expect to pay for a Berner Puppy?
-Bernese Mountain Dog puppies from a responsible breeder will cost between $1,200 and $2000.
+Bernese Mountain Dog puppies from a responsible breeder will cost between $1,000 and $2000.
 The difference in price depends on many varied factors such as: pet vs show or breeding potential; wins of the parents; location of the breeder; health clearances of the pedigree; etc. There is no set amount, you will need to discuss it with each breeder.

 It is so hard to find a responsible breeder with available puppies.
 Why shouldn't I just buy from a pet store?
 When you buy from a reputable breeder you will get a puppy that has been bred for longevity, health, performance and temperament.
 Most pet stores do not screen the parents for hips, elbows, eye and other inherited disorders.
 The puppies have not been socialized and are likely to have behavor issues.
 Unlike breeders, pet stores are interested in sales and profilts.
 The relationship with the seller ends when you walk out the door with your puppy.